ropg/zhot/README.md

 **return value**

 `zhot` returns a promise that resolves to the return value of what you passed as `config.evaluate`, or `true` if you didn't pass anything.
+If what you evaluate returns an object with a property named `cancelScreenshot`, all subsequent operations are cancelled and the promise resolves with the returned object.